 Note: The federal Health Resources and Services Administration (HRSA) suspended HPSA reviews during FY 2015 and 2016 as HRSA transitioned to a new Shortage Designation Management System.
 The updates will resume in FY 2017.
-HRSA automatically designates all 21 Federally Qualified Community Health Centers as a HPSA; they do not receive a designation review by the Office of Primary Care Development.
+HRSA automatically designates all 21 Federally Qualified Community Health Centers as a HPSA; they do not receive a designation review by the Mississippi Office of Rural Health and Primary Care (formerly, the Office of Primary Care Development) Office of Primary Care Development.